Georgetown backdrop

 Performing Migration

 There are certain performances expected of the migrant: visa interviews, airport compliances, gratitude for the host country—and performances carried out by the state: immigration quotas, enhanced security measures, bodily and technological surveillance—that make up the reality of modern migration.
-In this class, students will analyze migration stories and policy through an intersectional performance studies lens.
-We will explore questions of borders, nationalism, and security made real through performative acts.
-We will also consider the ethics of migratory representation and complexities of transitory borderlands identities.
-Through a combination of classroom discussion, performance viewings, ethnographic research assignments, guest artist workshops, and creative projects, students will embark on a multidisciplinary journey to understand the social and political issues of modern migration.
-Each assignment is paired with a reflective paper that invites the students to consider their process and the ethics of migratory storytelling, and allows students to engage in a research process, build their dialogic skills, and creatively tell underrepresented narratives.
+In this class, students analyzed migration stories and policy through an intersectional performance studies lens.
+They explored questions of borders, nationalism, and security made real through performative acts.
+Class participants also considered the ethics of migratory representation and complexities of transitory borderlands identities.
+Through a combination of classroom discussion, performance viewings, ethnographic research assignments, guest artist workshops, and creative projects, students embarked on a multidisciplinary journey to understand the social and political issues of modern migration.
+Each assignment is paired with a reflective paper that invited the students to consider their process and the ethics of migratory storytelling, and allowed students to engage in a research process, build their dialogic skills, and creatively tell underrepresented narratives.
 This course (TPST-235) was taught by Devika Ranjan as a Doyle Seminar in spring 2021.
 Please refer to the current course catalog for an up-to-date description of the course.

 Project: